sib-swiss/Introduction-to-statistics-with-R/docs/day1.md

 Repeat this with 100 or 1000 iterations.
 Change the value for the mean and test it.

+## Looking at students data

+Load the file students.csv into R. It contains data collected from students.

+Look at the variables; try to know/explore the data: summarize the different variables numerically and graphically, and see if you can find relationships between them.

 ## Quitting R

-You will not need to save any R objects that you created today (unless you wish to), so feel free to 'clean up' after yourself with rm().
+You will not need to save any R objects that you created today (unless you wish to), so feel free to 'clean up' with rm().
 To remove all objects in your workspace (permanently and irreversibly, so be careful), type rm(list=ls()), or simply answer n when asked if you wish to save your workspace image.
 This question appears on the screen when you quit R; to quit, type

   ```r
   q()